turanszkij/mini_video/README.md

 Why use GPU video decoding:

 The focus is to use the fastest path of GPU decoding, without any CPU intervention more than absolutely necessary.
-Because the whole decoding process is entirely handled by Vulkan or DirectX 12 API by using their native resource types, this solution is the most optimal way of decoding a video in games which are already heavily using GPU resources in the same way.
-Applying videos in <a href = "https://youtu.be/c1y38w8BZKw?si=O21RdHJtLeHPpBbU">in the game world</a> straight from decoded resources becomes just as trivial as using any other texture while still using the optiomized video compression codecs.
+Because the whole decoding process is entirely handled by Vulkan or DirectX 12 API by using their native resource types, this solution is the most optimal way of decoding a video in games which already use the same type of GPU resources.
+Applying videos in <a href = "https://youtu.be/c1y38w8BZKw?si=O21RdHJtLeHPpBbU">in the game world</a> straight from decoded resources becomes just as trivial as using any other texture while still using the optimized video compression codecs.
 Furthermore, you get full access to async compute functionality with the harware video decoding queue to get the most out of parallel GPU execution (decoding a video while rendering unrelated things at the same time).
+Check out <a href = "https://github.com/turanszkij/WickedEngine">Wicked Engine</a> for a full implementation of GPU video decoding in a game engine with fully leveraging async video decoding and using video textures for materials and lights in the 3D world.

 How to build:
 - Requires a Visual Studio compiler with at least C++ 17 support
-- Use the provided `build.bat` to compile both `mini_video_vulkan.cpp` and `mini_video_dx12.cpp` into exes
+- Use the provided `build.bat` to compile both `mini_video_vulkan.cpp` and `mini_video_dx12.cpp` into exes (tested on Windows 10)

 How to a load different video:
 - enter the video name as startup argument, for example: `video.mp4` (only mp4 can be opened with a startup argument)